sviperll/argo/README.md

 ### Infix operators ###

 Infix operators should be restricted.
-There is some kind of two extremes with this.
+There are kind of two extremes with this.
 Haskell provides full custom operators.
 Java provides no operator overloading at all.
 Java's position is that alphabetical names are always more descriptive than operators, hence they should increase readability.